alpeyrot/ticket-market/README.md

-# ticket-market
+# Ticket Market Analysis

 We investigate the evolution of secondary ticket markets for major theatre shows in New York.

+# Dataset

 We gathered data from three market places that combined contribute to 40\% of tickets sold for the plays "Hamilton", "The book of Mormon", "Angels in America" and "Farinelli and the King".
 Our data consists of over 150,000 tickets gathered across all categories.

 # General Patterns
 We study the evolution of ticket prices for the show "Hamilton" as the date of the show approaches.

+## Price Drop

+One striking feature we observe consistently is a huge drop in price between weeks 20 through 30 leading to the show.

 ![Evolution of Hamilton prices](images/evolutionhamiltonprices.png)

-The most striking feature of the graph lies in the huge drop in price between weeks 20 through 30.
-This feature is present throughout our datasets, regardless of marketplace or show.
 This feature is similar to what happens for Super Bowl pricing patterns.
 We refer the reader to this interesting podcast on the phenomenon https://www.npr.org/sections/money/2018/02/02/582861315/episode-822-the-shortest-super-bowl.

-# Supply
+## Supply

 We now plot the number of tickets available for the show per week and notice that the graph seems to correlate negatively with that of ticket pricing above.